shamanthgiddaluru/B41_WEB_007_CodeKnights/README.md

 Open the application in a browser.
 Explore available shows from the homepage.
 Log in or create an account to book tickets.
-Select a show, choose seats, and proceed with payment.
+Select a show, choose seats, and click on the Book button.

 ## Credentials
 User: Name